venukotamraju/Oldie-Goldie/README.md

 2. **PSK (pre-shared key)** — share a private key to authenticate tunnels.

 ### Flow for Global Server
+0. Install the required **Cloudflared** package.

-0. Start the server in tunneling mode (`--host public`) to get a temporary public URL.
+1. Start the server in tunneling mode (`--host public`) to get a temporary public URL.
-1. Share that URL with your peer.
+2. Share that URL with your peer.
-2. Both register using pseudonyms (not real names).
+3. Both register using pseudonyms (not real names).
-3. Use `/list_users` to find your peer.
+4. Use `/list_users` to find your peer.
-4. Send a connection request via `/connect @username`.
+5. Send a connection request via `/connect @username`.
-5. Both enter the agreed **PSK** to authenticate the tunnel.
+6. Both enter the agreed **PSK** to authenticate the tunnel.
-6. If PSK mismatches, the session is terminated, and usernames are blocked.
+7. If PSK mismatches, the session is terminated, and usernames are blocked.

 > ⚠️ **Disclaimer**
 > Oldie-Goldie is **not** a social media or group chat platform.